microsoft/aici/README.md

 ## Architecture

-The Guidance Low-Level VM (GVM) can be used to constrain output of an LLM in real time.
+The Aici Low-Level VM (AICI) can be used to constrain output of an LLM in real time.
-While the GPU is working on the next token of the output, the GVM can use the CPU to compute a user-provided constraint on the next token.
+While the GPU is working on the next token of the output, the AICI can use the CPU to compute a user-provided constraint on the next token.
 This adds minmal latency to the LLM generation.

-The GVM itself is built on top of [Wasmtime](https://wasmtime.dev/).
+The AICI itself is built on top of [Wasmtime](https://wasmtime.dev/).
 It takes [WebAssembly](https://webassembly.org/) (WASM) modules with a specific interface (see below) and executes them in parralel while the LLM inference engine is working on the next token.
-This runtime is implemented in the [gvmrt](gvmrt) crate, while the interface is specified in the [gvm_abi](gvm_abi) crate.
+This runtime is implemented in the [aicirt](aicirt) crate, while the interface is specified in the [aici_abi](aici_abi) crate.

 The WASM module can be generated in any language that can compile to WASM, but this project focuses on Rust.

-The LLM engines are often implemented in Python, and thus the [pygvm](pygvm) Python packages provides a class to spin up and communicate with `gvmrt` process via POSIX shared memory and semaphores.
+The LLM engines are often implemented in Python, and thus the [pyaici](pyaici) Python packages provides a class to spin up and communicate with `aicirt` process via POSIX shared memory and semaphores.
 Using shared memory ensures there is very little work to be done on the Python side (other than wrapping that memory as a tensor).

-The (harness)[harness] folder contains samples for using gvmrt with different LLM engines:
+The (harness)[harness] folder contains samples for using aicirt with different LLM engines:
 - [HuggingFace Transformers](harness/run_hf.py), run with `./scripts/hf.sh`
 - [vLLM](harness/run_vllm.py), run with `./scripts/vllm.sh`